food & drink ·

 NeueHouse

-NeueHouse is reimagining co-working for creatives with their elegantly designed community space in Madison Square.
-Members have access to many areas, including private studios, broadcast & podcast facilities, conference & screening rooms, and more.
+NeueHouse is reimagining co-working for creatives with its elegantly designed community space in Madison Square.
+Members have access to many areas, including private studios, broadcast and podcast facilities, conference and screening rooms, and more.
 In addition to their thoughtfully designed workspaces, NeueHouse offers members access to refined cuisine and cultural programming to keep artists and entertainers engaged and thriving.

 The Farm Soho

 A barn in the middle of NYC?
 Yep, you heard that right.
 The founders of The Farm found a century-old barn in Mississippi and reassembled it piece by piece to create a cozy coworking community space in the heart of the city.
-Dedicated coworking spaces are an excellent option for remote workers looking for fast WiFi, a guaranteed desk (no waiting for those girls to stop Instagramming their lattes and leave the coffee shop), and a community of other workers.
 The Farm offers a range of memberships from day passes to private offices, printing services, unlimited coffee & tea, and community events like happy hours and educational workshops.
 You can even bring your furry friend to keep you company!

-WiFi: Yes, included with day pass or membership
+WiFi: Yes, included with a day pass or membership

 Where: 447 Broadway, 2nd Floor, New York, NY 10013 (with other locations in Nolita and Nomad)